paccanarolab/LI-DTI/README.md

 # LI-DTI: A linear interpretable model for Drug Target Prediction

 Official implementation of LI-DTI, a Linear Interpretable Drug-Target Interaction prediction model inspired by recommender systems.
-LI-DTI learns from drug-drug and target-target similarity matrices –-chemical, biological, and pharmacological-– and provides interpretable predictions as a linear combination of these interactions.
+LI-DTI learns from drug-drug and target-target similarity matrices -chemical, biological, and pharmacological- and provides interpretable predictions as a linear combination of these interactions.

 # LI-DTI
 <p align="center">